YOUR DATA

 If you’re a former customer, you’ll only get account data associated with the phone number and email address you provide in your request form (if we have that email in our systems).
 You won’t get personal data for any phone number other than your own—even if the phone number was linked with your account.

-Prospective customer
+Prospective or never a customer

-If you’ve received marketing emails from us or visited our websites—you’ll get the limited personal data we’ve collected about you.
+If you’ve received marketing emails from us or visited our websites, you’re considered a prospect and you’ll get the limited personal data we’ve collected about you.
+If you’ve never been a T-Mobile customer and haven’t received marketing messages from us, your access report won’t have any personal data.

 If you ask us to delete personal data we’ve collected about you, we’ll delete as much as we can.
 However, if you plan to continue using our products and services, we’ll need to retain some of your personal data so we can make your services work properly, send you bills, or detect security issues.
 Even if you don’t intend to continue using our services, we may need to retain some of your personal data to comply with laws.